Contact today for a no obligation consultation

 The support is flexible depending on what we both agree would suit you.
 If you have CBT on an individual basis, you will usually meet with me, a CBT therapist, for between 5 and 20 weekly or fortnightly sessions, with each session lasting 50-90 minutes.

-Sessions are held in Leeds on Monday & Tuesday evenings.
+Sessions are held in Leeds on Tuesday & Thursday evenings (subject to current restrictions).
 Home visits are available (subject to additional charge).
-Skype sessions are also available.
+Online sessions are also available.

 I'm John Latham, and I've been working in Child and Family psychology for 10 years.
 My experience includes working with children and teens to change behaviours that were affecting both them and those around them.
 I've worked alongside Social Services, the Youth Offending Services, Grendon Theraputic prison, the Oxfordshire Early Intervention Hubs, Oxfordshire Deaf Children's Society, Ykids, and more.

-I'm currently a Manager in CAMHS in South Yorkshire.
-Previously I've been a Senior CBT therapist for Oxford Health and as a director of the children and family charity One-Eighty (www.one-eighty.org.uk).
+I'm currently completing my Doctorate in Clinical Psychology.
+Before this I was a Manager in Child and Adolescent Mental Health Service (CAMHS) within the NHS.
+I've also been a Senior CBT therapist for Oxford Health and a director of the children and family charity One-Eighty (www.one-eighty.org.uk).
 In 2015 I received the Beck Scholarship award for services to CBT with families and in 2016 I was awarded the University of Oxford Vice Chancellor's Social Impact Award.

 I trained in Oxford in Cognitive Behavioural Therapy (PgDip), and I attended St. Catherines College at Oxford University (MSc), continuing my interest into researching behaviour change and counselling methods.